-Budgeted cost: 33,737
+Budgeted cost: 31,000

 Activity Evidence that supports this approach Challenge number(s) addressed Teachers provide high quality verbal feedback throughout all lessons.
 Pupils eligible for Pupil Premium will be targeted first in lessons.
 EEF (+6months) There is evidence to suggest that feedback involving meta- cognitive and self-regulatory approaches may have a greater impact on disadvantaged pupils and lower prior at- tainers than other pupils.
 Studies of verbal feedback show slightly higher impacts overall (+7 months).
 3 and 4 Introduce and implement Kagan Structures as a collaborative learning approach.
 EEF (+5) Evidence that an increased focus on collaborative learning struc- tured around well-designed tasks leads to the greatest learning gains.
 Oracy a focus for our school, so talk and collaboration feature greatly in the classrooms; however, by receiving CPD on Kagan Structures will refine the collaborative learning approach to max- imise impact.
-2 Phonics - To continue to improve the delivery and tracking of Read, Write Inc. ensuring this supports the attainment of children eligible for pupil premium EEF Toolkit Phonics (+4 months).
+2 Phonics To continue to improve the delivery and tracking of Read, Write Inc. ensuring this supports the attainment of children eligible for pupil premium 1:1 and small group phonics tutoring EEF Toolkit Phonics (+4 months).
 Rose Review states that systematic teaching of reading is essential for success and that phonics should be taught ef- fectively in order for children to develop fluency in reading.
+EEF Toolkit - (Small Group Tuition +4) Frequent sessions, three times a week or so, lasting up to an hour over about 10 weeks typically show the greatest impact.
 4 Progress in Writing - Word Aware EEF (Oral Language +6) Word Aware is a nationally recognised scheme for pre teach- ing vocabulary.
 Impact of Quality first teaching on increase progress and at- tainment.
-2 and 4 Progress in Maths - CLIC Maths - Mastering Number Programme EEF (Mastery Learning +5) Research shows children from low resource backgrounds are likely to have poor number sense which is the biggest predictor of future attainment in all subjects.
+2 and 4 Clicker training and used for pupils significantly below ARE Progress in Maths - CLIC Maths - Mastering Number Programme EEF (Mastery Learning +5) Research shows children from low resource backgrounds are likely to have poor number sense which is the biggest predictor of future attainment in all subjects.
 Our pp strategy in maths therefore focuses on developing number sense and fluency in key facts and procedures.
 This is proven to reduce cognitive load, increase flexible thought, increase the ability to solve problems and contribute to progress.
-4 To develop the Early Years Foundation Stage and Y1 to make it a language rich environment to contribute to effective oral development, particularly in the outside provision.
-EEF Toolkit Communication and language approaches (+6 months).
+4 To develop the Early Years Foundation Stage and Y1 to make it a language rich environment to contribute to effective oral development, EEF Toolkit Communication and language approaches (+6 months).
 Oral language interventions (+5 months) There is an extensive evidence base showing the impact of communication and language approaches, including a number of meta-analyses.
-The evidence is relatively consistent, suggesting that communication and language approaches can be successful in a variety of environments 1
+The evidence is relatively 1